- understand the cause of anxiety;

 Read more: Psychotherapy Warsaw

-On Easter (April 4) and Lana Monday (April 5), our Clinic will be closed.
-We wish everyone a Happy Easter!
+On Easter (April 17) and Easter Monday (April 18), our Clinic will be closed.
+We wish you all the Happy Easter!